Cage and Cunningham: Chance, Time, and Concept in the Visual Arts

-MADISON, WI--Cage and Cunningham: Chance, Time, and Concept in the Visual Arts pays homage to the visual legacy inspired by the life and work of composer, poet, and artist John Cage (1912–1992) and dancer and choreographer Merce Cunningham (1919–2009).
-The exhibition pays tribute to Cage and Cunningham's fifty-year collaboration through works from the permanent collection of the Madison Museum of Contemporary Art, as well as seminal works from collections in the region.
+Composer John Cage (1912–1992) and choreographer Merce Cunningham (1919–2009) each made seminal contributions to the artistic and intellectual life of the twentieth century.
+Cage and Cunningham: Chance, Time, and Concept in the Visual Arts explores the influence of these great artists on their contemporaries and on a new generation of artists working today.
+The exhibition pays tribute to Cage and Cunningham’s fifty-year collaboration through works from the permanent collection of the Madison Museum of Contemporary Art, as well as seminal works from collections in the region.